DeStorm Power: Caught Series

-On 9 April 2017, DeStorm started a minute long series on Instagram called Caught.
+On 9 April 2017, Power started a minute long series on Instagram called Caught.
 The series later would be aired on YouTube and Facebook.
 This involves DeStorm facing problems with his girlfriend, his side-chick, his friends, enemies and others.
 Every Sunday, this series ends with a cliffhanger.
-The Caught series has garnered over 300 Million combined views making it the most watched short form series on the internet.
-Caught the Series was nominated for an Emmy Award and 4 Streamy Awards, winning two.
+Caught the Series was nominated for an Emmy Award and four Streamy Awards, winning two.
 Season 2 launched on July 13, 2018, on The Zeus Network, an SVOD streaming platform founded by DeStorm Power, King Bach, Amanda Cerny and Lemuel Plummer.
-The series includes celebrities such as Snoop Dogg, King Bach, Lamorne Morris, Alphonso McAuley, Lele Pons, Reedo Brown, Bradley Martin, Leli Hernandez, Janina, Taylor Stevens, Klarity and many more.
+The series includes celebrities such as Snoop Dogg, King Bach, Lamorne Morris, Alphonso McAuley, Lele Pons, Reedo Brown, Bradley Martin, Leli Hernandez, Janina, Taylor Stevens, Klarity, LianeV and many more.